 The heat in chaat masala is a triple threat of capsaicin from Kashmiri red chili powder, piperine from black pepper, and gingerols provided by ginger powder.
 Kashmiri red chilies are mild and fruity, loaded with floral and citrus notes.
 The powder has become one of my go-to spices, offering up much more than just heat to whatever dish you add it to.

 Some historians attribute the extensive use of spices in regions with hot climates to their antibiotic properties, which suppress the bacteria and fungi that spoil foods.
-It is a happy accident that we've also become addicted to the way these spices get your endorphins flowing.
+It is a happy accident that we've also become attached to the way these spices get your endorphins flowing.

 The Aroma Chorus: Cumin, Coriander, Fennel, Mint, and Ajwain